circonus/irondb-docs/api/delete-raw.md

  * `uuid` : The UUID of the check to which the metric belongs.
  * `metric` : The name of the metric from which data is deleted.
  * `metric_pattern_including_wildcards` : A metric naming pattern string including wildcards.
+ * `query` : See [Tag Queries](/tag_queries.md) for more info on tag queries.

 ### Headers

  * `x-snowth-delete-time: <end>` (required)
    * `end` The end timestamp for the delete operation.
-All data from before this specified time is deleted (if wildcards are specified, data will only get located and deletion will not occur unless confirmation is given).
+All data before this specified time is deleted (if wildcards or a tag query are specified, data will only be located and deletion will not occur unless confirmation is given).
 Time is represented in seconds since the epoch.

-Used with wildcards only:
+Used only with wildcards or tag query:
  * `x-snowth-account-id: <account_id>` (required)
    * `account_id` The account to be searched using the wildcard pattern
- * `x-snowth-confirm-delete: <0 or 1>` (optional, must be present and set to 1 to actually confirm and process with deletion)
+ * `x-snowth-confirm-delete: <0 or 1>` (optional, must be present and set to 1 to actually confirm and process the deletion)

 ## Single Metric Example